Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Preliminaries

 \end{definition}

 The \textit{hit-distance} measure calculates an interpretation such that the number of distances greater than $0$ to the models of each formula is minimal.
-A different, simpler characterization of this measure \citep{grant2017}, shows that $\ihdalal$ is equal to the minimal number of formulas that need to be removed from a knowledge base $\kb$ in order to make it consistent. \begin{definition}[\citet{grant2017}] The \emph{hit-distance inconsistency measure} $\ihdalal(\kb): \allkbs \to \natnumszero$ is defined as
+A different, simpler characterization of this measure \cite{grant2017}, shows that $\ihdalal$ is equal to the minimum number of formulas that need to be removed from a knowledge base $\kb$ in order to make it consistent. \begin{definition}[Grant \& Hunter \citeyear{grant2017}] The \emph{hit-distance inconsistency measure} $\ihdalal(\kb): \allkbs \to \natnumszero$ is defined as

 \end{definition}